 This list is a resource for organizations looking to work with artists in their programming for older Vermonters.
 On the roster you’ll find artists available in your region, information about their disciplines, contact information, and links to more information about their art and teaching practices.

 Professional development and program implementation support

 The Council has partnered with Lifetime Arts, a national leader in creative aging program development, to offer trainings and program support for the initiative.
-In July 2021, Lifetime Arts will train Vermont-based teaching artists to design and deliver creative aging programs that will support older adult participants in connecting meaningfully and building relationships.
-Additionally, Lifetime Arts will deliver an informational webinar for area agencies on aging, arts agency staff and volunteer services.
+In July 2021, Lifetime Arts trained Vermont-based teaching artists to design and deliver creative aging programs that will support older adult participants in connecting meaningfully and building relationships.
+Additionally, Lifetime Arts delivered an informational webinar for area agencies on aging, arts agency staff and volunteer services.

 Training dates and details